NVIDIA/TensorRT/samples/python/uff_ssd/README.md

 ## Description

-This sample, uff_ssd, implements a full UFF-based pipeline for performing inference with an SSD (InceptionV2 feature extractor) network.
+This sample, `uff_ssd`, implements a full UFF-based pipeline for performing inference with an SSD (InceptionV2 feature extractor) network.

 This sample is based on the [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325) paper.
 The SSD network, built on the VGG-16 network, performs the task of object detection and localization in a single forward pass of the network.
 This approach discretizes the output space of bounding boxes into a set of default boxes over different aspect ratios and scales per feature map location.
 At prediction time, the network generates scores for the presence of each object category in each default box and produces adjustments to the box to better match the object shape.
 Additionally, the network combines predictions from multiple features with different resolutions to naturally handle objects of various sizes.